 Friday Maddie showed maybe there is more to her than meets the eye.
 I have been alternately bored and irritated by her and Sophie – please get off my screen! – pretty much since her arrival in Weatherfield.
 The Dickensian tough but vulnerable urchin that the character seems to be modelled after is done best by Dickens.
 Seeing this week that her story was about to ramp up again, I considered fast-forwarding through those scenes.
 But then she and her brother repaid me for not doing so.

 Sitting in Mary’s RV, which Maddie had broken into, trying to plan a future after a series of rash actions, Maddie’s heartache tapped even my sympathies.
 I could feel her hurt and loneliness, and the desperation of her love for her little brother.
 And now he’s going to move with his foster parents to Devon.
 That might as well be in the Antipodes for all Maddie knows about geography or could find the means to travel to, even if she knew where it was.

-I was sorry to see Tim pack his small bag and leave at the end of that eventful day, but I could see his reasons for doing so.
+I was sorry to see Tim pack his small bag and leave at the end of that eventful day.
+But I could see his reasons for doing so.
 I hope he returns.
 If Maddie is going to continue being part of the Webster family, I want Tim to be there to inject some common sense into their drama.
-He makes Sophie more tolerable, is a fabulous foil for Sally, and would be most helpful for Maddie in what might be her ‘one step forward two steps back’ growing up process.
+He makes Sophie more tolerable and is a fabulous foil for Sally.
+Also, he would be most helpful for Maddie in what might be her ‘one step forward two steps back’ growing up process.